iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Residual Networks Transform.md

 \end{aligned}
 $$

-Take note that, in the residual garph, we would need additional decision variables for an given edge to model additional flow the is flowing on the residual network.
+Take note that, in the residual graph, we would need additional decision variables for a given edge to model additional flow the is flowing on the residual network.
+For flow that exists in the residual graph, we denote it using $x'$.

 **Observe that**
 - When $x_{i, j}^\circ = 0$, then this particular edge does change because the reverse arc has a capacity of zero, making it useless.